mathworks-ref-arch/matlab-aws-sns/Documentation/BasicUsage.md

    'pending confirmation'
  ```
 Note that in many cases confirmation to a subscription is required to validate that the endpoint intents to receive notifications.
-Authorization permitting AWS SQS will not require confirmation and the ARN will be returned immediately.
+Authorization permitting Amazon SQS will not require confirmation and the ARN will be returned immediately.

 ## Publishing to a topic
 Publishing sends a message to an SNS topic which forwards the message to endpoints e.g. sending a text/SMS message.
 If sending a message to a topic, SNS delivers the message to each endpoint that is subscribed to the topic.
 The format of the message depends on the notification protocol for each subscribed endpoint.
 When a messageId is returned, the message has been saved and SNS will attempt to deliver it shortly.
 When publishing a message, the user must enter the ARN of the topic along with the message they want to send.